justenPalmer/facesaces/README.md

 	4. The highest card (according to the ordering) wins the trick

 ### Ordering
-Draft cards in FOJ have an ordering of highest to lowest.
+Draft cards in FOJ have an ordering of rank for winning tricks.
 Aces are considered high and Jacks low.
 In the absense of trump, suits are ranked lowest to highest - clubs, diamonds, hearts, spades.

 ## WINNING